steedos/help/en-us/workflow/guide_user.md

-## How to use steedos workflow
+## How to use Steedos Workflow
 Workflow users can initiate a request, select to approve or reject, search for records and print the application forms.
-- How to initiate a request
+- Initiate a request
  - Select a flow
  - Fill out the application form
  - Upload attachments